x123/certwatch/docs/plan.md

 ### Epic 23: Time-Windowed Log Aggregation

-**User Story:** As an operator, I want noisy, high-frequency log messages to be consolidated into periodic summaries, so that I can easily read the logs without being overwhelmed by repetitive information.
+**User Story:** As an operator, I want to noisy, high-frequency log messages to be consolidated into periodic summaries, so that I can easily read the logs without being overwhelmed by repetitive information.

 **Tasks:**
   - [x] **#64: Enhance Metrics Recorder for Aggregation:**